TSHUAPA RED COLOBUS

 Appearance

 These russet-colored primates have a deep brown forehead without hair whorls and white cheeks, chest, and belly.
 The base of their tales has long dark hair tufts.
-Distal ends including hands, feet, and the last third of their tails are darker brown and almost black.
+Distal ends (those situated away from the point of attachment or origin or a central point), including hands, feet, and the last third of their tails are darker brown and almost black.

 Photo credit: violettederozier/iNaturalist/Creative Commons